MassimoC/lametric-azure/README.md

 }
 ```

-The result returned to the LaMetric device is formatted this way:
+The output of the GET call returned to the LaMetric device is formatted this way:

 ```
 {